DevEpos/devepos.github.io/src/projects/adt-plugins/abap-code-search/README.md

 ### Client-Based

-In the client-based approach, the existing ADT REST API is used to search for relevant objects in the ABAP system.
+In the client-based approach, the existing ADT REST-like API is used to search for relevant objects in the ABAP system.
 Once the source code is retrieved, the search is performed in the client.
 Due to the [used APIs](https://help.sap.com/docs/abap-cloud/abap-development-tools-user-guide/abap-repository-trees-concept?locale=en-US) the client-based search only works with a minimum ABAP version of 7.51 and a connected HANA database.

 :::info
 For this search mode only the [Eclipse Plugin](#frontend-eclipse) is required